 Greek Frappé coffee

 Frappé coffee is one of the most famous types of coffee in Greece.
-It consists of instant coffee shaken together with cold water and a few ice cubes, with optional milk and sugar.
+It consists of instant coffee (or decaf coffee) shaken together with cold water and a few ice cubes, with optional milk and sugar.
 The iced drink is served in a tall glass, with a straw, and has a thick layer on foam on top.

 According to urban legend, Greek frappé was invented during the International Trade Fair of Thessaloniki, in 1957.
 One of the companies exhibiting their products was Nestlé, the famous food and drink company.